regcomp/gdpr/.notes/security.md

 ### XSS
 A malicious actor is able to input .js into the page and it executes giving them access to the internals of the DOM

+### TLS

+Getting TLS on the service has a few configurable factors that are likely to be customer dependent.
+If the service sits behind a reverse proxy, there is no need for TLS.
+Does the service inherit a cert or generate its own?